 Means any individual or entity

-Means an employee (whether temporary, permanent, part-time, or contract), former employee, independent contractor, or job applicant of CRF Health or any of its affiliates or subsidiaries, who is also a resident of a country within the European Economic Area.
+Means an employee (whether temporary, permanent, part-time, or contract), former employee, independent contractor, or job applicant of CRF Health or any of its affiliates or subsidiaries, who is also a resident of a country within the European Economic Area or United States.

-As defined under the European Union Directive 95/46/EC means data that personally identifies or may be used to personally identify a person, including an individual’s name in combination with country of birth, marital status, emergency contact, salary information, terms of employment, job qualifications (such as educational degrees earned), address, phone number, e-mail address, user ID, password, and identification numbers.
+As defined under the EU General Data Protection Regulation, means data that personally identifies or may be used to personally identify a person, including an individual’s name in combination with country of birth, marital status, emergency contact, salary information, terms of employment, job qualifications (such as educational degrees earned), address, phone number, e-mail address, user ID, password, and identification numbers.
 Personal Data does not include data that is de-identified, anonymous, or publicly available.
 For Switzerland, the term “person” includes both a natural person and a legal entity, regardless of the form of the legal entity.

 Any information about an individual including (1) any information that can be used to distinguish or trace an individual’s identity, such as name, social security number, date and place of birth, mother’s maiden name, or genetic/biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information.

-Party determining the means and purpose of processing the personal data (may be a person, agency, public authority or other institution).
-CRF Health acts as the data controller for personal and sensitive information that is not captured as part of supporting a clinical trial under the direction of a customer.
-CRF Health acts as the data controller for personal and sensitive information when it processes (or has a third party process on its behalf) the personal information of its employees and customers.
+Means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
+CRF Health acts as the data controller for Personal Data and sensitive personal information that is not captured as part of supporting a clinical trial under the direction of a customer.
+CRF Health acts as the data controller for Personal Data and sensitive personal information when it processes (or has a third party process on its behalf) the Personal Data of its employees and customers.

-The Party handling / processing personal data on behalf of another (the DATA CONTROLLER), under the DATA CONTROLLER’S instruction.
-CRF Health acts as the data processor for any personal and sensitive information captured as part of trial conduct, under the direction of the customer (Sponsor) in their capacity as DATA CONTROLLER.
+Means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+CRF Health acts as the data processor for any personal and sensitive personal information captured as part of trial conduct, under the direction of the customer (Sponsor) in their capacity as DATA CONTROLLER.

 A person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.
 CRF Health acts as the business associate for any personal and sensitive information captured as part of trial conduct, under the direction of the customer (Sponsor) in their capacity as a covered entity.